Complete Guide on Email Security & Threats Faced by Organizations

 - by Brittany Day

 Email security is a procedure that protects email content and accounts against unauthorized access.
 This includes login security, spam filtering, data protection, user security, employee education and email encryption.
 As of 2021, email attacks are more prevalent and sophisticated than ever before.
 Threat actors recognize that email is the preferred method for confidential business communications, as well as an essential asset that organizations cannot afford to lose access to for even a day.
-It comes as no surprise that, according to Verizon, 90% of cyber attacks are initiated via email.
+It comes as no surprise that, according to Verizon, over 90% of cyber attacks are initiated via email.
 In era of constant threats faced by organisations like you, a complete guide to email security will help you to make better informed decisions to preserve your data and brand, and protect your employees and client from getting defrauded.

 What is Email Security?

 Email security is about protecting sensitive information in email communication and accounts to secure against unauthorized access, loss or compromise.
 Email is often used to spread malware, spam and phishing attacks.
 Scammers fraudulently entice recipients to part with sensitive information, open attachments or click on hyperlinks that install malware on the victim’s device.
 Email is also a common entry point for attackers looking to gain a foothold in an enterprise network and obtain valuable company data.

 Many businesses either believe that their email is adequately secured when in reality it is not or feel that they are “too small” to be targeted in a cyber attack.
 It is misconceptions like these that leave organizations vulnerable to attacks and the losses, decreased productivity and ruined reputations that often ensue.
 According to Ponemon Institute, 66% of SMBs globally reported a cyberattack within the past 12 months.